 We strive to reduce resources and recycle materials where possible.
-In Denmark, Norway and Sweden the local legislation have guidelines for specific recycling and sorting, including paper, glass and environmental harmfull waste.
+In Denmark, Norway and Sweden the local legislation have guidelines for specific recycling and sorting, including paper, glass and environmental harmful waste.
+For BTG Denmark, a waste sorting process has been installed in 2015.

-We also measure the percentage of clothes we from Denmark sell with Oeco Tex 100 or EU Flower.
+We also measure the percentage of clothes we from Denmark sell with Oeko Tex 100 or EU Flower.
 Figures for similar standards sold in Sweden and Norway will follow with the next reports.

-We have strengthened our suppliers awareness about environmental impact from running a production and have communicated our position to our suppliers.
+We have strengthened our supplier's awareness about environmental impact from running a production and have communicated our position to our suppliers.

-We are especially keen on asking if our fabric suppliers have noticed if decent water cleaning facilities in the dyehouses exist with them or their sub suppliers.
+We are especially keen on asking if our fabric suppliers have noticed if decent water cleaning facilities in the dye houses exist with them or their sub suppliers.

-Our restricted chemicals programme with limit values according to the Oeco Tex 100 concept is a part of our trade terms and must be signed off by all suppliers providing this once a year.
+Our restricted chemicals programme with limit values according to the Oeko Tex 100 concept is a part of our trade terms and must be signed off by all suppliers providing this once a year.
 Whenever visiting we make sure that they ask for a similar commitment from their sub suppliers.
 We ask our suppliers to evaluate and strengthen their supply chain for environmental risk processes.

-It is our general policy to use Oeco Tex 100 labelled fabric of EU Flower labelled fabric a much as possible, and persuade our customers to choose these alternatives wherever possible.
+It is our general policy to use Oeko Tex 100 labelled fabric of EU Flower labelled fabric a much as possible, and persuade our customers to choose these alternatives wherever possible.